-pkqutil.iter\modules() attempts to use an iter\modules() method to obtain results.
+pkgutil.iter_modules() attempts to use an iter_modules() method to obtain results.

-OxidizedFinder implements iter\modules(prefix="") and pkgutil.iter\modules() should work.
+OxidizedFinder implements iter_modules(prefix="") and pkgutil.iter_modules() should work.
 However, there are some differences in behavior:

-- iter\modules() is defined to be a generator but OxidizedFinder.iter\modules() returns a list. list is iterable and this difference should hopefully be a harmless implementation detail. - Support for the path argument to pkgutil.iter\modules() requires that OxidizedFinder's path\hook is installed in sys.path\hooks.
-This will be done automatically if OxidizedFinder is installed at interpreter initialization time.
+- iter_modules() is defined to be a generator but OxidizedFinder.iter_modules() returns a list.list is iterable and this difference should hopefully be a harmless implementation detail. - pkgutil.iter_modules() inspects sys.path_importer_cache as part of evaluating its path argument.
+However, OxidizedFinder does not populate sys.path_importer_cache, so path-based filtering via pkgutil.iter_modules(path=...) will not work like it does with the standard library's importer.